hecatechin1/mx6doc/11-vbox.md

 ![](images/11-12.png)

-Note: When authorizing, check Add to auto-sign-in list; then you needn’t authorize manually when you execute authorization next time.
-Vbox will execute the authorization for you automatically in the background.
+Note: When authorizing, check Add to auto-sign-in list; then Vbox will do the authorization for you automatically in the background in the future for such dApp.

 ## Use Vbox Payment